 This was one of the earliest games to include a level editor, allowing the creation of new level designs with no programming skill.

-There are 133 other screenshots on file for other versions of this game.
+There are 151 other screenshots from other versions of this game or official promotional screenshots.

 - "淘金者" -- Chinese spelling (simplified)